anugopalakrishna/CNWG/17-Branding.md

 **List of Sections**:

-1. **List of Product Names:** Do not review any or change text inside <ph> tags.
+## Section 1.
+List of Product Names:
+** Do not review any or change text inside <ph> tags.
 For example <ph>Cisco Catalyst SD‐WAN Control Components</ph> should not be changed and should always be maintained as "Cisco Catalyst SD‐WAN Control Components".
 Additionally, here is a list of product names that should not be changed.
 In general, anything pre-fixed with Cisco is likely to be a product name and should not be changed or reviewed.
 This list is not exhaustive:
       - Cisco SD-WAN
       - Cisco SD-WAN Controller
       - Cisco vManage